-Even if you live off-campus, there are many resources available to you as students.
+Even if you live off-campus, there are many on-campus resources available to students.

 Student Legal Services is a non-profit law office employing legal professionals to provide advice, representation, education, and resources to eligible Ohio State students regarding a wide range of legal issues, including predatory towing, criminal misdemeanors, traffic offenses, property manager-tenant, consumer and credit matters, dissolutions, simple wills and power of attorney, notary and much more.
 If you need legal assistance, call Student Legal Services at 614-247-5853 or visit studentlegal.osu.edu.

 Student Conduct has partnered with the Moritz College of Law to offer free mediation services to all Ohio State students as an avenue to resolve conflicts and disagreements.
 To learn more about mediation or to request mediation, call 614-292-0748, visit studentconduct.osu.edu, or stop by the Student Conduct office.